baiway/baiway.github.io/README.md

 Inspiration:
 - [Gregory Gunderson's research blog](https://gregorygundersen.com).
 I absolutely love the simple style of Gregory's site so I borrowed a lot of his CSS (see [this post](https://gregorygundersen.com/blog/2020/06/21/blog-theme/) and links therein).
+- [Hannah Tillim's personal website](https://www.hannahtillim.com).
+I'm also a big fan of Hannah's site.
+Her site plays a very similar role to my own, so I look a lot of inspiration from her site's style and structure.
 - [Maggie Appleton's digital garden](https://maggieappleton.com).
 I'm a huge fan of Maggie's writing and her approach to note-taking.